Fukuivenator: Classification

 The anatomy of Fukuivenator shows a unique combination of primitive and advanced coelurosaurian features.
 A phylogenetic analysis performed by the research team that described Fukuivenator found it to be a primitive member of the group Maniraptoriformes, in an unresolved position equally closely related to ornithomimosaurs, maniraptorans, and Ornitholestes.
 Several similarities with the Dromaeosauridae were explained as a case of convergent evolution.
-A 2021 study determined it a basal member of the therizinosaurs, as shown below:
+A 2021 redescription performed phylogenetic analyses and recovered it as the most basal member of the Therizinosauria.
+In their description of Kayrasaurus, Liao et al. (2026) included Fukuivenator in a newly constructed phylogenetic matrix designed to analyze the evolution and relationships of therizinosaurs, which supported this position as the basalmost therizinosaurian.
+Their results are displayed in the cladogram below: